A Flexible Degree with Multiple Study Options

 Designed especially for lay leaders and others seeking a deeper understanding of their faith, the MATS helps students increase their knowledge of the Bible and bring an informed Christian perspective to a variety of callings both inside and outside the church.
 The program culminates in a Capstone project that integrates the many levels of classroom learning with practical, real-life application.
-The degree may be pursued through several options: on-campus full- or part-time study (day or evening), or through our fully online option.
+The degree may be pursued through on-campus full- or part-time study, or fully online.

 See the MATS Degree Plan.

-In addition, students may now pursue the MATS fully online.
+Students may pursue the MATS fully online.
 This newly revised and accredited version of the MATS is the same degree program offered on campus, but allows students to take all required classes part-time online.
 Thus, the program is ideal for those who are unable to leave current jobs or ministry settings to move to St. Louis, as no on-campus residency is necessary for this option.
 (NOTE: The online option will take longer than the usual two years for full-time, on-campus study.)

 The online program offers: